Aka ‘Voluptuous Cake’

 It’s quite a few years now since my original virtuous cake recipe had its first outing in the pages of the Blackmore Vale Magazine.
 Recently, I’ve given it a bit of a makeover so here it is again, possibly even more virtuous than before but still as delicious as ever and a real pick-me-up with a nice hot cup of tea if you are feeling a bit feeble.

-It's fat free with no eggs or added sugar and all that fruit and fibre, it er, um . . . ‘helps keeps you regular’!
+It's fat free with no eggs or added sugar and with all that fruit and fibre, it er, um . . . ‘helps keeps you regular’!

 Vegetarian, Vegan, Dairy-Free, Potentially Gluten-Free